click0/ansible-linux-run-iso-in-qemu/README.md

 See the `defaults/main.yml` and examples in vars:

     lisoq_qemu_enable: false
 Do I need to use and run QEMU.
-Without this option, the role can download the ISO and configure the firewall.
+Without this option, the role can download the ISO image and configure the firewall.

     lisoq_qemu_static_custom_enable: false
 The option is responsible for using (or not) universal binary for Linux with statically compiled libraries.